8 minute read

 Sheer, universal tint suitable for all skin types

 Use from the brow bone to the cheekbone, even on the eyelid

 Similar to It Cosmetics’ formula, but slightly less expensive

 Non-comedogenic formula with some added natural fragrance

-Contains retinyl palmitate and sodium hyaluronate to revive dull skin
+Contains retinyl palmitate and sodium hyaluronate to help revive dull skin

 Light coverage in 4 shades, ranging from Light-Medium to Medium-Tan

 With SPF 20, it’s better than nothing, but we still think you should aim for at least SPF 30!